 Travel: Applicants may be required to travel to at least one NASCO Conference during the course of the program (this upcoming year, we expect that remote conference opportunities will be available).
 The expected travel costs are $300-$500 per event.
 We encourage applicants to seek sponsorship from their co-op to cover tuition and any necessary travel expenses.

 Black Equity Scholarships: We aim to offer 3 Black Equity Scholarshipsin 2023 to cover the full program costs along with a $2500 stipend for each recipient.
 Black equity scholarships will be offered to offset the history of black inequity in housing cooperatives.
 Black Equity Scholarship Recipients will also have travel covered if travel is required.
 Scholarship applications will be included in application materials, opening October 24, 2022.

 Ralph K. Morris Scholarships: If you are not eligible for the Black Equity Scholarship you may be able to get financial support to help cover the cost of the program through the Ralph K. Morris Foundation Cooperative Leadership Scholarship.
 Learn more and apply by visiting their website.

 What are the requirements to participate in the program?

 To participate in the Cooperative Leadership Program, you must:

 Have access to a computer or mobile device and internet

-Be able to attend one NASCO conference (Either NASCO Institute November or a Leadership Conference in the spring)
+Be able to attend at least one NASCO conference (either remotely or in-person)

 Be willing to participate in building and enforcing standards for conduct among the cohort through a community agreement process